-If you notice your PC using a large amount of CPU power and your system isn't responding as quickly as usual, WMI might be hogging the CPU.
+If you notice your PC is using a large amount of CPU power and your system isn't responding as quickly, as usual, WMI might be hogging the CPU.
 You could restart your PC or even run a scan for malware to get rid of it.

 Common wmiprvse.exe Malware

-As mentioned earlier, some malware programs are assigned names of legitimate system files such as WMI Provider Host.
+Some malware programs are assigned names of legitimate system files, such as WMI Provider Host.
 The motive behind such a move is to conceal their true identity.
 Below is some common malware that usually assumes the name of wmiprvse.exe:

 1. Sasser worm